day8/re-frame/README.md

 **Notes**:
   - all events are handled via a call to `dispatch`.
 GUI events, async HTTP events, everything.
-  - `dispatch` will cause a handler functon to be called.
+  - `dispatch` will cause a handler function to be called.
 But the process is async.
 The call is queued.
   - if you (further) dispatch in handler, then that will be async too.
 The associated handler is queued for calling later.
 Why?
 Partially because handlers are given a snapshot of the `app-db` and can't be nested.
   - if you kick off an HTTP request in a handler, then organise for the on-success or on-fail handlers to dispatch their outcome.
 All events are handled via dispatch.
-  - if a handler does a lot of work and hogs the thread, this will freeze the GUI because browsers only give us one execution thrrad .  **XXX Nice Solution needed. **
+  - if a handler does a lot of work and hogs the thread, this will freeze the GUI because browsers only give us one execution thread .  **XXX Nice Solution needed. **

 ### In Summary